AkshayAgarwal007/Jekyll-Mono/README.md

 # Jekyll-Mono

-Jekyll-Mono is a simple and elegant Github Profile cum Blog theme based on Barry Clark's [Jekyll-Now]("https://github.com/barryclark/jekyll-now").
+Jekyll-Mono is a simple and elegant Github Profile cum Blog theme based on Barry Clark's [Jekyll-Now](https://github.com/barryclark/jekyll-now).
 It's a result of my attempt to learn Jekyll and create a minimalistic theme to put up my CV alongwith some blog posts.

-It's crafted with 💙 by [Akshay Agarwal](https://github.com/AkshayAgarwal007).
+It is crafted with 💙 by [Akshay Agarwal](https://github.com/AkshayAgarwal007).

 ![Jekyll-Mono Home Page](/images/ss.png)